How To Account For Depreciated Photography Equipment

 - Lasting longer than a year of use

 When it comes to photography equipment, some things are more likely to depreciate quickly than others.
 Your camera is likely to have a faster time span usage since it’s one of the most used pieces of equipment in your studio.
-Other assets you use on a consistent basis will also depreciate faster than assets you use occasionally or only for special jobs.
+Other assets you use consistently will also depreciate faster than assets you use occasionally or only for special jobs.